MoBazmul/MoBazmul/README.md

 I'm passionate about technology, creativity, and the intersection of the two.
 With a background in Web Development, I'm constantly exploring new ways to innovate and create meaningful solutions.

 ## Interests
-I enjoy diving into various fields such as artificial web development, automation with scripts, data analysis and machine learning, and more.
+I enjoy diving into various fields such as web development, automation with scripts, data analysis and machine learning, and more.
 Beyond coding, I'm also interested in creating start-ups both Tech and business.

 ## Currently Learning
 I'm currently sharpening my skills in Full Stack web development.
 Continuous learning is key to staying ahead in this fast-paced industry, and I'm always eager to expand my knowledge.